I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/hbaapi/ns-hbaapi-hba_fcpbindingentry.md

 ## -description
-The HBA_FCPBindingEntry structure is equivalent to <a href="storage.hbafcpbindingentry">HBAFCPBindingEntry</a>.
-The WMI tool suite generates the HBAFCPBindingEntry when it compiles the <a href="storage.hbafcpbindingentry_wmi_class">HBAFCPBindingEntry WMI Class</a>.
+The HBA_FCPBindingEntry structure is equivalent to <a href="..\hbapiwmi\ns-hbapiwmi-_hbafcpbindingentry.md">HBAFCPBindingEntry</a>.
+The WMI tool suite generates the HBAFCPBindingEntry when it compiles the <a href="https://msdn.microsoft.com/library/windows/hardware/ff556037">HBAFCPBindingEntry WMI Class</a>.
 HBA_FCPBindingEntry is used with the fibre channel HBA API library and is declared in <i>hbaapi.h</i>.